 Every investor encounters volatility at some point.
 The stock market tends to move in natural cycles.
 When volatility begins to increase, a flight to quality can occur as investors attempt to downplay risk in their portfolios.
 While this action can insulate against risk, it’s important to consider how it might affect your returns and your bigger investment picture.

 - Consider talking to your financial advisor about a flight to quality if you’re worried about the market.
-Your advisor can review your portfolio and help you develop a strategy for dealing with market fluctuations.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 Photo credit: ©iStock.com/oatawa, ©iStock.com/Johnce, ©iStock.com/dima_sidelnikov